Youmoo/xdubbo/README.md

 ## Limitations

-1. Can expose bean methods with zero or one arg.
+1. ~~Can expose bean methods with zero or one arg.~~ Multi args are supported now.
 2. Does not support bean method overloading unless a custom `UrlGenerator` is provided to ensure each overloaded method having a different url from each other.
 3. Method arguments are sent from request body (As with `@RequestBody`)